tripledio/tripledio.github.io/_posts/2019-04-09-event-storming-a-restaurant.md

 ## On Aggregates

 The DDD aficionado's will have noticed that I have tried not to mention aggregates.
-This is intentional.
-An aggregate has to strict a definition and this might stifle conversation, make it harder for people to explore a model.
-That is why you can see "Aggregate" between quotes in Alberto universal picture.
+This was intentional.
+An aggregate has a definition that's too strict and this might stifle conversation, make it harder for people to explore a model.
+That is why you can see "Aggregate" between quotes in Alberto's universal picture.
 Remember not to get hung up on formal definitions.
 In Event Storming, an Aggregate is just a yellow sticky...

 ## Conclusion

-I hope to have demonstrated to you the power of **Event Storming process modelling** as technique that can be used to design solutions, without the need for in depth technical knowledge.
+I hope to have demonstrated the power of **Event Storming process modelling** to you as a technique that can be used to design solutions, without the need for in depth technical knowledge.
 Please try them out for yourself.
 Try to solve an [Architectural Kata](http://nealford.com/katas/)[^architectural_kata] to familiarize yourself with the technique.
 The more comfortable you are with the components and the technique the easier you will step up and start designing.
 Start using it, start having the conversations.
 There is no need to fear the DDD police!
-Alberto[^alberto] is a really nice guy ;-)
+Alberto[^alberto] is a really nice guy ;-) .

 > Don't be afraid to design!
 Model things out!